Hamzalpha/Sabr_model/README.md

-This project implements the SABR model
+This project implements the SABR model using both closed formula and numerical methods